Faster quantum chemistry simulations on a quantum computer with improved tensor factorization and active volume compilation: Results

 \subsection{BLISS-THC factorization}

-Just like other factorization schemes, BLISS-THC requires a user-specified error threshold to determine the optimal rank and bit precision requirements for the coefficients $\tilde{\zeta}_{\mu\nu}$ as well as the rotation angles associated with the unitary implementation of $\chi^\mu_p$.
+Just like other factorization schemes, BLISS-THC requires a user-specified error threshold to determine the optimal rank and bit precision requirements for the coefficients $\tilde{\zeta}_{\mu\nu}$ as well as the rotation angles associated with the unitary implementation of $\chi^\mu_p$ \cite{Lee2020EvenMore,Goings2022P450}.
 However, practical reasons demand that the optimal two-index tensors $\tilde{\zeta}_{\mu\nu}$ and $\chi^\mu_p$ must be found to arbitrary precision first.
-To that end, we perform a numerical optimization, for which we propose the BLISS-THC cost function,
+To that end, we perform a numerical optimization, for which we propose the BLISS-THC cost function, \begin{widetext}

-as a modification to the regularized cost function of Goings \emph{et al.}~\cite{Goings2022P450}.
-Like its predecessor, this cost function includes prior knowledge of the computational cost of quantum phase estimation with a Lagrange multiplier $\rho$.
+\end{widetext} as a modification to the regularized cost function of Goings \emph{et al.}~\cite{Goings2022P450}, which includes prior knowledge of the computational cost of quantum phase estimation via the 1-norm weighted by the regularizer, $\rho$.
 While the original cost function was only optimized for the tensors $\zeta_{\mu\nu}$ and $\chi^\mu_p$, we include here the symmetry-shift and BLISS coefficients, denoted by $\alpha$ and $\beta$ respectively.
 The numerical optimization of the THC tensors attempts to find an optimal tradeoff between minimizing the $\ell_2$-norm with the smallest THC rank $M$ while also minimizing the 1-norm.
 Unlike previous work, we explicitly include the 1-body contribution to the 1-norm in the regularization term.
 Fundamentally, the need for this inclusion arises from the BLISS coefficients, $\beta_{pq}$, which affect 1-body and 2-body Hamiltonian operators.
 Since this is BLISS-THC, the conventional four-index tensor $g_{pqrs}$ is replaced with the block-invariant tensor $g^{\mathrm{(BI)}}_{pqrs}(\alpha,\beta)$ which is implicitly defined with respect to coefficients $\alpha$ and $\beta$.
-Similar to prior THC workflows, our optimization procedure starts with a symmetric canonical polyadic decomposition of the Cholesky vectors to provide the initial guess, followed by a regularized optimization of the BLISS-THC tensors.
+Similar to prior THC workflows \cite{Goings2022P450}, our optimization procedure starts with a symmetric canonical polyadic decomposition of the Cholesky vectors to provide the initial guess, which takes around 6 minutes running on a CPU.
+This is followed by a regularized optimization of the BLISS-THC tensors, carried out with 15 thousand L-BFGS-B iterations on a single Nvidia GeForce RTX 4090 consumer-level GPU, which takes another six minutes